Communication Complexity of Distributed Unitary Synthesis: Clifford Circuits

 \section{Clifford Circuits}

-In this section, we analyze tight characterization for the communication complexity of Clifford circuits, which are circuits generated only by $\{H,S,{\rm CNOT}\}$.
-It is well-known that implementing $n$-qubit Clifford circuits requires $\tilde{\Theta}(n^2)$ gates \cite{jiang2020optimal}, so directly partition the circuit into two processors will yield $\tilde{O}(n^2)$ nonlocal two-qubit gates.
+In this section, we give a tight characterization for the distributed communication complexity of Clifford circuits, which are circuits generated only by $\{H,S,{\rm CNOT}\}$.
+It is well-known that implementing $n$-qubit Clifford circuits requires $\tilde{\Theta}(n^2)$ gates \cite{jiang2020optimal}, so directly partition the circuit into two processors yields $\tilde{O}(n^2)$ nonlocal two-qubit gates.
 However, we show that $O(n)$ nonlocal two-qubit gates are sufficient to implement any Clifford circuits, and the bound is tight up to a constant factor, as stated in the following theorem.

 \begin{theorem} We have that \begin{enumerate} \item[(i)] for any $n$-qubit Clifford circuit $T$, $\CC_1(T)=O(n)$; \item[(ii)] there exists $n$-qubit Clifford circuit $T$ such that $\CC_{\infty}(T)=\Omega(n)$. \end{enumerate} \end{theorem}